-Afghan Taliban break new ground with surprise Eid ceasefire
+Afghan Taliban offer surprise Eid holiday ceasefire

 “Members of the Taliban should not participate in public gatherings during the Eid festivities because the enemy could target us,” they said in a statement.

-It was not immediately clear exactly when the ceasefire would begin, as Eid starts when the moon is first sighted, but Afghan calendars mark Friday June 15 as the end of Ramadan.
+It was not clear exactly when the ceasefire would begin, as Eid starts when the moon is first sighted, but Afghan calendars mark Friday June 15 as the end of Ramadan.

 “In three days, maybe the unity of Taliban insurgents will be put to test,” a European diplomat told Reuters.
 “If different factions don’t accept the ceasefire, then attacks will continue.”